Vallejo Ferry Terminal Reconfiguration Project

 The goal of the Vallejo Terminal Reconfiguration Project is to reduce the frequency of dredge events and provide more suitable berthing configurations for the ferry vessels that will maximize service efficiency while minimizing disruption to passengers.

-Design work on the project began in 2022.
-Environmental review and permitting is scheduled for 2023 and 2024.
 Construction is scheduled to occur in 2025 or 2026.

 Project Funding